Difference Between Ableton 7 and Ableton 8

 Ableton 8 is an upgraded version and a part of the series of Ableton Live.
 It is the latest version and has a lot of upgraded features.

-With an integrated Max/MSP platform, the software allows the users to collaborate through the Internet effectively.
+With an integrated Max/MSP platform, the software allows users to collaborate through the Internet effectively.
 The version has also received some improvements in workflow and effects.

 The upgraded version has an array of musical functionalities and new music tools.
-The plethora of groove styles allows users to transform their techno dance track into music that has Latin, swing, bossa nova, and other groove style tracks.
+The plethora of groove styles allows users to transform their techno dance track into music that has Latin, swing, bossa nova, and other groove-style tracks.

 The version also comes with an incredible Looper and is indeed a better choice than most of its predecessors.